deeheber/expressjs-single-resource-api/README.md

 4. Start the server by running `npm start`
 5. use an application like [Postman](https://www.getpostman.com/) to make calls to the API

-### Data Model
+### Data model info
+- One to many relationship between authors(parent) and notes(children)
-An author can write multiple notes, but a note can only have a single author.
+- An author can write many notes, and a note can have up to one author.
+- Notes without an author are considered written by someone that wishes to remain anonymous
+- New notes are anonymous by default

 ### API Calls